KULT-NTNU/ZEN-PhD-Course/README.md

 ## Teaching goal

 Creating Zero Emission Neighbourhoods is an interdisciplinary task.
 The course reflects this by conveying basic knowledge and skills that every PhD student working with ZEN-related topics should have, but we also include knowledge which helps the students to relate their specific projects within a larger societal and historical context.
-In this sense the course is advanced not in the sense of going into depth in selected topics but rather because it provides a broad overview of relevant topics.
+In this sense the course is advanced not by going into depth in selected topics but rather because it provides a broad overview of relevant topics.

 ## Assessment